cake-contrib/Cake.Issues.PullRequests.AzureDevOps/examples/pullrequest-id.md

 :::

-In the following task we'll first determine the remote repository URL and with this information call the [TfsPullRequests] alias:
+In the following task we'll first determine the remote repository URL and with this information call the [TfsPullRequests] alias, which will authenticate through NTLM to a on-premise TFS instance:

 ```csharp
 Task("ReportIssuesToPullRequest").Does(() =>